Industry Relations Lead (Student Services Professional III)

 Direct services and resources to support talent acquisition

-For more information regarding Career Services click here
+For more information regarding Career Services Department click here

 Education and Experience

-Equivalent to graduation from a four-year college or university in a related field, including or supplemented by upper division or graduate coursework in counseling techniques, interviewing, and conflict resolution where such are job-related.
+Equivalent to graduation from a four-year college or university in a related field plus upper division or graduate coursework in counseling techniques, interviewing and conflict resolution where such are job related.

-Over 3 years' experience in business development, revenue generation, and/or sales preferred
+3+ years of experience in business development, revenue generation, and/or sales is preferred

 Ability to meet annual goals and outcomes related to employer and student engagement, revenue generation, and employment outcomes